 The SECRET to getting involved on LinkedIn is not to cold-request people you don’t know, or message random professionals with questions.
 Just like any social platform, engaging with VALUE is key!!!
 It will always come down to value – what are you bringing to the table?
 What can you double-down on?

 LinkedIn offers you the ability to write your own posts ( !!! ) tag others in the industry, & comment on related topics, ask questions, & straight up GET INVOLVED in the conversations that one day, you hope to be leading.
 Are you in the beauty space?
 Great.
 Follow those brands / agencies / individuals.
 Insert yourself into the equation, offer an opinion, or ask for someone else’s.
 Valuable engagement is the most powerful aspect of this platform – and it’s all up to you!
-BUT DON’T FORGET… LinkedIn is a place of biz.
+BUT DON’T FORGET… unlike any other social networks, LinkedIn is a place of biz.
 Even Gary V says that he tones down the shit’s and fuck’s for his LinkedIn posts.
 Not because he’s embarrassed of who he is, but because he is SELF AWARE and understands the audience he’s communicating with.
 See the difference?

 There you have it – an intro guide to building your LinkedIn from the ground up, and creating your own success on the networking platform.
-Have a questions we didn’t cover?
+Have questions we didn’t cover?
 Email or DM! xo

 There you have it.
 Do you guys have a LinkedIn profile?
 Share any tips and tricks you’ve picked up below.
 Oh, and be sure to follow Sam on Instagram @samantha_nik.

 + check out this post if you’ve lost your job.